How Reliable are Causal Probing Interventions?: Evaluating Causal Probing Reliability

-\paragraph{Reliability} Since completeness and selectivity can be seen as a tradeoff, we define the overall reliability of an intervention $R(\hat \rvh^l)$ as the harmonic mean of $C(\hat \rvh ^l)$ and $S(\hat \rvh ^l)$:

-This is analogous to the F1-score, which is the harmonic mean of precision and recall: as a degenerate classifier can achieve perfect recall and low precision by always predicting the positive class, the F1-score heavily penalizes a large tradeoff of precision in favor of recall (or vice versa).
-In the same way, a degenerate intervention can achieve perfect selectivity and low completeness by performing no intervention at all, which should similarly be heavily penalized, as we do here for reliability score $R(\hat \rvh^l)$.
+\paragraph{Reliability} Since completeness and selectivity can be seen as a trade-off, we define the overall reliability of an intervention $R(\hat \rmH)$ as the harmonic mean of $C(\hat \rmH ^l)$ and $S(\hat \rmH ^l)$.
+This is analogous to the F1-score, which is the harmonic mean of precision and recall: just as a degenerate classifier can achieve perfect recall and low precision by always predicting the positive class, a degenerate intervention can achieve perfect selectivity and low completeness by performing no intervention at all.
+Using harmonic mean to calculate reliability heavily penalizes such interventions.